WITBHub logoWhat's In The Bag Database & Tour Stats

 Are LIV golfers eligible for The Open?

 Yes — eligibility is via the same exemption categories as everyone else.
-Past Open champions (Cameron Smith), recent major winners (Bryson DeChambeau, Brooks Koepka, Jon Rahm), top-50 OWGR players, and Open Qualifying Series winners (Tom McKibbin, the LIV phenom who dominated the Hong Kong Open) all qualify.
-Joaquin Niemann is exempt via 2025 LIV Individual Standings (Niemann was 2nd; standings winner Jon Rahm was already exempt via other paths).
+Past Open champions (Cameron Smith), recent major winners (Bryson DeChambeau, Brooks Koepka, Jon Rahm), top-50 OWGR players, and Open Qualifying Series spots are all open to LIV members.
+The leader of the LIV Golf Individual Standings also earns a place if not otherwise exempt.